danialmoghaddam/docker-rclone-cron/README.md

 * `-v /config` The path where the .rclone.conf file is
 * `-v /data` The path to the data which should be backed up by Rclone
+* `-v /etc/localtime:/etc/localtime:ro` Will capture the local host system time for log output.
+If you prefer UTC output, you can skip this bind mount

 ### Info